wdangds/blog/content/Notes/Introduction to Network Models/Networks, Crowds, and Markets/Central Themes and Topics.md

 - **Community Structure**: link between Web pages reveal how they cluster into different communities.
 For instance, political blogs before the 2004 election separated into two distinct clusters corresponding to liberal and conservative perspectives.

 ![[pilitical-network.png]]
-Fig: The links among Web pages can reveal densely-knit communities and prominent sites.
-In this case, the network structure of political blogs prior to the 2004 U.S. Presidential election reveals two natural and well-separated clusters.
+<small>Fig: The links among Web pages can reveal densely-knit communities and prominent sites.
+In this case, the network structure of political blogs prior to the 2004 U.S. Presidential election reveals two natural and well-separated clusters.</small>

 - **Prominence and Ranking**: Search engines (like Google) utilize network structure to evaluate page quality.
 Prominence is often recursively defined: a page is considered more prominent if it receives links from pages that are *themselves* prominent.
 This circular definition can be resolved during the concept of **equilibrium** in the link structure.
 - **Strategic Interaction**: The relationship between search engines and content creators is game-theoretic.
 Content creators constantly optimize their Web pages to achieve a high rank under the engines's current evaluation methods; thus, search methods must be developed considering these human feedback effects.